MAGALA-RICHARD/apsimNGpy-documentations/doc/inspect_model_parameters.rst

 .. hint::

 If you edit the file opened in the GUI, the changes are not automatically reflected in your ApsimModel instance.
 This is because the GUI opens a cloned copy of the input file.
-To apply your edits to the model instance, you’ll need to reload the file or run preview_simulation(edit=True).
+To apply your edits to the model instance, you’ll need to reload the file .

 .. seealso::